Pylons/pyramid/docs/narr/hooks.rst

    def forbidden_response_factory(context, request):
        return render_template_to_response('templates/login_form.pt')

-.. note:: When an forbidden response factory is invoked, it is passed the request as the second argument.
+.. note:: When an forbidden view is invoked, it is passed the request as the second argument.
 An attribute of the request is ``environ``, which is the WSGI environment.
 Within the WSGI environ will be a key named ``repoze.bfg.message`` that has a value